Second Opinions as Infrastructure

 - Pre-mortems: red-team a roadmap, launch, or migration plan before work starts.

-- Exam or rubric QA: ask several agents to grade an answer against the same staged rubric, then compare where their grading differs.
+- Exam or rubric QA: send the same staged rubric to multiple agents.
+Compare where their grading differs.

 Honest Constraints

-Section titled “Honest Constraints”Ennodia is deliberation-class infrastructure.
+Section titled “Honest Constraints”Ennodia supports careful review.
 A run usually takes minutes, not seconds.
-Compare adds two serial model passes after the child agents finish, so parallel review with Compare costs roughly N child runs plus a judge and a synthesizer.
+Compare adds two serial model passes after the child agents finish.
+Parallel review with Compare costs roughly N child runs, a Judge, and a Result Advisor.

-The substrate is installed agent CLIs and local tools, not domain-tuned specialist models.
-Ennodia supports decision-making by surfacing evidence, disagreements, and uncertainty; it does not make regulated, legal, financial, medical, or operational decisions for the user.
+Ennodia uses installed agent CLIs and local tools.
+It does not use specialist models for one domain.
+Ennodia supports decisions by showing evidence, disagreements, and uncertainty.
+It does not make regulated, legal, financial, medical, or operational decisions for the user.

 For storage and data movement boundaries, read Data Governance.